 Advertisement

 Hayley Heidelbaugh

-It’s no secret that cannabis can make you sleepy.
-Depending on who you ask, this can be anything from a pesky side effect to the plant’s greatest appeal.
+Cannabis can make us sleepy.
+Depending on the person, this can be anything from a pesky side effect to the plant’s greatest appeal.
+After my first encounter with it, this property became the sole reason I consumed cannabis for several months.

 Vaping360 placeholder image

-Any of these compounds can impact how the ECS and its branches operate.
-Consuming THC or other cannabinoids may trigger an internal domino effect, leading to short-term chemical changes and effects across the body.
+Phytocannabinoids can influence the ECS or how each of its branches operates.
+THC (or any other cannabinoid) can set off an internal domino effect, generally involving short-term chemical changes and effects across the body.

-The short answer is that delta 8 may possibly help you sleep, but the real answer is complicated.
+The short answer is that delta 8 might help us sleep.
+But the real answer is more complicated.

-CB1 activation can encourage sedation—sometimes.
-Other cannabinoids play their own roles in the process, as do hormones and neurons.
-It’s a complex system, and we don’t know how much THC contributes, independent of all these other factors.
-An even bigger concern is delta 9’s potential to impair the actual quality of your sleep.
+Non-THC cannabinoids (and the receptors they engage with) play their own roles in the process, as do hormones and neurons.
+It’s a complex system, and we don’t know how much THC contributes to sleep, independent of these other factors.
+Delta 9 could even impair the actual quality of our sleep.

 How to use delta 8 as a sleep aid

-• Explore delta 8 products: Some products even blend delta 8 with other cannabinoids (CBD, CBN) or sleep-inducing active ingredients (like the hormone melatonin).
-You also need to select a delivery method.
-Do you prefer delta 8 tinctures, vapes, edibles, or infused hemp bud
+• Explore delta 8 products: Some products blend delta 8 THC with other cannabinoids (CBD, CBN) or even non-cannabinoid sleep-inducing ingredients (like the hormone melatonin).
+The delivery method also plays a role, whether I’m consuming a delta 8 tincture, vape oil, edibles, or infused hemp bud.

-• Find your delta 8 dose: Patience is key.
-Sure, taking an enormous dose right off the bat might knock you out faster—or it could lead to serious adverse effects, including hallucinations and vomiting.
-Start with half a gummy, a single softgel, or a couple of puffs on a vape.
+• Dose delta 8 mindfully: Patience is key.
+Sure, taking an enormous dose right off the bat might knock me out faster—or it could lead to serious adverse effects, including hallucinations and vomiting.
+I’d start with half a gummy, a single softgel, or a couple of puffs on a vape.

+Advertisement